 ANobAG stands for Arbeitnehmer ohne beitragspflichtigen Arbeitgeber i.e. Employee of a non Swiss resident employer.

-The ANobAG scheme allows a Swiss resident employee to work for a non-Swiss resident employer but pay into, and benefit from the Swiss social system.
-This is often cheaper as well as providing more direct cover, than being protected under the payroll of the foreign employer.
-In fact often it is not even possible to come under the foreign payroll if the employee is not resident in the employer’s jurisdiction.
+The ANobAG scheme allows a Swiss resident employee to work for a non-Swiss resident employer but pay into Swiss social insurance system themselves, and benefit from the same cover as any other Swiss employee.
+Often it is not even possible to come under the employer’s social system if the employee is not resident in the employer’s jurisdiction.